Montainproductions/Joaquin.github.io/index.md

 The first-ever game that I made was called Word Hunter and I made it for a project in school as a way to see if game development and programming, in general, would be something I would be greatly interested in working on in my future.
 After watching various tutorials and working on the project while in school to make the game.
 It ended up being a top-down game where the player has to find and collect all of the letters in each maze and once completing the maze and collecting the letters then you would have written a full word.
 I later released an update to the game in which I added a giant maze where the player can take multiple routes to complete the maze and reach the end.

 Important things I learned:

-Basic script writing
+-Basic script writing

-Importance of preplanning
+-Importance of preplanning

-Basic level design
+-Basic level design

 Release Date: February 2017